FAQs for JDs

 Because almost all language courses at Penn are numbered as undergraduate, we run afoul of the “graduate-level” rule.
-However, in the case of language study, we make an exception and allow it for JD credit PROVIDING THE LANGUAGE CLASS IS NOT AN INTRODUCTORY COURSE, BUT IS DESCRIBED AS “INTERMEDIATE” or “ADVANCED.”
+However, in the case of language study, we make an exception and allow JD students to enroll provided the course is described as “intermediate” or “advanced.”

 Should I consider taking Federal Income Tax, Corporations and Commercial Credit in the same semester?